Linear lexicographic optimization and preferential bidding system

 The overall algorithm is Algorithm~\ref{algo}.
 It makes use of the notion of ``linear relaxation'' and of ``reduced costs'' in linear lexicographic programming.
 Reduced costs have already been defined in Section~\ref{subsec:prel}.
 As expected, the linear relaxation of~\eqref{partial-problem} consists simply in replacing $x_{is}\in\{0,1\}$ by $x_{is}\in[0,1]$.

-Apart from relying on linear lexicographic programming, it follows a quite standard strategy for solving integer programs with a huge number of variables and with ``partitioning'' constraints; see, e.g., ~\cite{Valentina2016}.
+Apart from relying on linear lexicographic programming, it follows a quite standard strategy for solving integer programs with a huge number of variables and with ``partitioning'' constraints; see, e.g., the work by \cite{Valentina2016}.

 Step~\ref{lin-rel} is well-defined by Corollary~\ref{cor:dual-basic} because~\eqref{partial-problem} is lexicographically bounded from above.
-The algorithm terminates: at each iteration of the loop, the size of $\S'_i$ increases for at least one pilot $i$ (no feasible schedule in the $\S'_i$ can have a lexicographically positive reduced cost because the basis is primal-dual feasible), and $\S'_i$ is included in $\S$ which is finite.
+The algorithm terminates: at each iteration of the loop, the size of $\S'_i$ increases for at least one pilot $i$ (no feasible schedule in $\S'_i$ can have a lexicographically positive reduced cost because the basis is primal-dual feasible), and $\S'_i$ is included in $\S$ which is finite.
 Lemma~\ref{lem:opt-basis} ensures that, when we leave the loop at step~\ref{until}, the vector $\u$ is the optimal value of the linear relaxation of~\eqref{main-problem}.
 At step~\ref{solver}, the vector $\eell$ is a lexicographic lower bound on the optimal value since any feasible solution of~\eqref{partial-problem} is a feasible solution of~\eqref{main-problem}.
 Lemma~\ref{gap} shows then that the returned solution is indeed optimal.